 Hand crafted and grown organically in Nantou, Taiwan, and pesticide-free.
-MOA Certified organic.
-This is a vacuum sealed wonderful nov 2014 batch, LIMITED SUPPLY.
+This is a vacuum sealed wonderful spring 2016 batch, LIMITED SUPPLY.
 Our best selling Taiwanese oolong.
 (No added flavoring, of course.
 Some folks ask, as there are some bogus milk oolongs out there with milk flavoring, yuck!)

 One of our Rare Artisan Reserve oolong teas, a line of small batch handmade teas from a craft handed down over generations.
 Hand selected for having all the hallmark qualities of the highest grades (this is the top-most grade) with notable personality accents.
 AKA Butterfly of Taiwan Oolong

 3.8 oz Pouch - $41.31

 AKA Jin Xuan Oolong, Milk Oolong, Jin Xuan cultivar

 Water: 200°F | Leaves: 1 teaspoon per 6 ounce cup | Infusion Time: 2 minutes.
 Second steep, 45 seconds, increasing a few seconds each subsequent steep.

 - Use filtered or spring water, whenever possible

 - Remove leaves after recommended time (adjust to taste)

 - If you want stronger tea, use more leaves instead of steeping for a longer time